mirovarga/bl/README.md

 ## Generating HTML Files

-To generate the HTML files for a blog, `cd` to the blog's directory and use the `build` command:
+To generate the HTML files for a blog, `cd` to the blog's directory and type `bl`:

 ```
-$ bl build
+$ bl
 ```

 The files are generated to the `static` directory.
 Also, all accompanying files